Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Bayesian Spatiotemporal Gaussian Factor Model and Three Acceleration Techniques

-for $j=1,\dots,k$ and $l=1,\dots,L-1$.
-In \Cref{alpha prior}, the covariance structure of $\bm{\alpha}_{jl}$'s is modeled as the Kronecker product of two matrices.
-Specifically, the matrix $F(\rho)$ stems from a spatial Gaussian process with an exponential covariance function parameterized by $\rho$, a length-scale parameter specifying the level of spatial correlation. $\rho$ is assigned a uniform prior and requires Metropolis moves in posterior sampling.
-The other covariance matrix $\kappa_{O\times O}$ describes the covariance across the $O$ observation types and is left fully unstructured, with a standard conjugate $\mathcal{IW}(\nu,\Theta)$ prior imposed.
-Although directly proceeding with $\bm{\alpha}_{jl}$'s posterior sampling is computationally burdensome, we can successfully tackle this issue by introducing latent normal variables $z_{jl}\left(\bm{s}_{i,o}\right)$'s to bring about conjugacy for $\bm{\alpha}_{jl}$'s (see \Cref{appenC}).
+independently across all $(j,l_j)$ for $j=1,\dots,k$ and $l_j=1,\dots,L-1$.
+In \eqref{alpha prior}, the covariance structure of $\bm{\alpha}_{jl_j}$'s is modeled as the Kronecker product of two matrices.
+Specifically, the covariance matrix $F(\rho)$ stems from a spatial Gaussian process over the $m$ spatial locations with an exponential covariance function parameterized by $\rho$, a length-scale parameter specifying the level of spatial correlation. $\rho$ is assigned a uniform prior and requires Metropolis moves in posterior sampling.
+The other covariance matrix $\kappa_{O\times O}$ depicts the covariance between the $O$ observation types.
+It is left fully unstructured and imposed a standard conjugate prior $\mathcal{IW}(\nu,\Theta)$.
+Posterior sampling of $\bm{\alpha}_{jl_j}$'s typically relies on introducing latent normal variables $z_{jl_j}^o\left(\bm{s}_{i}\right)$'s for probit models to bring about conjugacy for $\bm{\alpha}_{jl_j}$'s (see \Cref{appenD}).
+Finally, for the atoms $\theta_{jl_j}$'s in \Cref{PSBP2}, we follow \textcite{Bhattacharya2011} to assign a multiplicative gamma process shrinkage prior